 NBN Co last week announced its new Sky Muster Plus plans, which should utilise a quantity of level 3 services to meet its plans for offering boosted speeds and quota-free usage for essential Internet activities.

 iiNet NBN Satellite 150GB 25/5 Mbps 1 Month

 Min.
 Total Cost of $44.99

 The committee's report suggests that NBN Co should shift further into the layer 3 space, stating that:

 "The committee recommends nbn use expanded 'Layer 3' capabilities to deliver a significant increase to monthly data allowances for households and businesses on Sky Muster satellite in conjunction with prudent traffic management during peak periods."

 Historically, NBN Co has been reluctant to work much with layer 3 networking, stating that it's a wholesale layer 2 provider, with RSPs providing layer 3 services to end users.

 Need a new plan?
 It's always wise to compare your NBN options.
-You can compare plan choices based on the NBN technology available at your address in our NBN plan checker.
+Check out the internet plans available at your address according to your budget.

 Finder to the Node is a weekly round-up of all the latest news surrounding Australia's complex National Broadband Network.